Phimosis is a condition where the foreskin is too tight to be pulled back over the head of the penis (glans).

 If your child's glans is sore and inflamed, they may have balanitis (inflammation of the head of the penis).

 There may also be a thick discharge underneath the foreskin.
 If both the glans and foreskin are inflamed, it's known as balanoposthitis.

-Take your child to see your GP if they have these type of symptoms.
-Your GP will be able to recommend appropriate treatment.
+Take your child to see a GP if they have these type of symptoms.
+The GP will be able to recommend appropriate treatment.

 Balanoposthitis can also sometimes be treated by following simple hygiene measures, such as keeping the penis clean by regularly washing it with water and a mild soap or moisturiser.

 Urine can irritate the glans if it's retained for long periods under the foreskin, so if possible you should withdraw the foreskin to wash the glans.